September 28, 2025 | Bryan Berk

 But as a result, you now get back many hours worth of energy.

-Lift heavy, sprint occasionally and move every day if you want to fuel your mind and have way more energy.
+Lift heavy, do cardio and move every day if you want to fuel your mind and have way more energy.

 4. Sunlight & Walks: Natural Energy Boosts